 Are you experiencing a problem with your lights?
-Dolce Electric Co has scheduled electricians Mesa AZ homeowners and businesses can consult with free of charge from 8:00 AM until 5:00 PM today, Wednesday, March 27th, 2019.
+Dolce Electric Co has scheduled electricians Mesa AZ homeowners and businesses can consult with free of charge from 8:00 AM until 5:00 PM today, Friday, August 23rd, 2019.
 Our in-office electrician in Mesa AZ has over 30 years of professional experience with lighting problems but more importantly lighting repairs and solutions.
 Give him a call today during regular business hours and get the answers you’re looking for to resolve your lighting problem.

 If your lights go dim at random this is a sign that you are not getting full power to your light fixtures all the time.
 Unlike flickering lights in a garage which are usually fluorescent lights that often require a simple ballast replacement, lighting that dims at random can suggest that more serious problems exist.
 The duration of the dimming is an important factor as well as the timing of the dimming.
 If your lighting briefly goes dim when a large appliance like an air conditioning unit is turned on, this is typically normal but it can suggest a problem with your main circuit breaker.
 Large appliances will often draw excessive power on start up briefly drawing available power away from your lighting.
 If the duration lasts for more than 5 seconds or the dimming occurs when no appliances turn on you should have it investigated by a qualified electrician, there may other problems.

 This would be something to look at only if all the lights controlled by a switch are dimming together at random.
 Sometimes a sizzling or crackling sound can be heard at the switch when all the controlled lights suddenly dim.

 Lights that suddenly dim may have a loose connection somewhere in the circuit.
 If some of the lights controlled by a single switch dim suddenly and others don’t you will probably find a loose connection in the wiring behind one of the light fixtures being controlled by that switch.
 If lights suddenly dim in multiple areas a loose connection may be found in the power wires that supply electricity to the switches and lights.
 In both cases the splices of the hot wires and neutral wires should be checked for a tight splice.

 This will usually not be the cause when a single room has lights that dim suddenly.
 A circuit breaker will typically supply electricity to multiple switches in a home or office.
 Much like a loose connection, check the circuit breakers for situations where lights suddenly dim in multiple areas.
 Also make sure that all the connections to the neutral bar inside the panel are securely tightened.

 If you are experiencing lighting that dim suddenly throughout about half of your home or building you may have a problem with the main power at the circuit breaker box.
 Problems can include a power quality issue from the utility company, a failing electric meter or a failing main circuit breaker.
 Homes and buildings that get there main power from wires suspended in the air may notice sudden dimming of lights only on windy days.
 This can happen when the splices connecting the power company’s aerial wires to your main power wires are loose.